vossstef/A2600Nano/shield_ds_cable.md

 # DS Adapter Cable

-This site shows how to build and connect an Adapter or an Adapter cable with the Spare Pin Header **J8**
+This site shows how to build and connect an Adapter or an Adapter cable to the Spare Pin Header **J8**
 of the [MiSTery Nano Midi Shield by Till Harbaum](https://github.com/harbaum/MiSTeryNano/blob/main/board/misteryshield20k/README.md) to use a Playstation Dualshock 2 (DS2) Controller.

 ## Building your own Adapter